 Both have fibrous materials that can easily get stuck on your blades.
 As well as wearing out your motor, these can cause the disposal to jam.

-Beach, VA.
-Be sure to schedule a free kitchen plumbing repair inspection and quote with us so you can have a free-flowing kitchen drain.
+Be sure to schedule a quick kitchen plumbing repair inspection and quote with us so you can have a free-flowing kitchen drain.
 We’re here to help you repair your drains before they become a nuisance or health hazard.